syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Checkboxes.md

 # Checkboxes

-TreeView consists of in-build checkbox option and it can be displayed to the left of the tree node by setting the **ShowCheckbox** property as true.
+TreeView consists of built-in checkbox option and it can be displayed to the left of the tree node by setting the **ShowCheckbox** property as true.
 It allows you to select more than one node at a time.

 ## Indeterminate Checkboxes